Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 			``` PowerShell
 			GET https://<<Source FHIR Server URL>>/$export?_container=<<CONTAINER NAME>>&_type=<<RESOURCE TYPE>>
 			```
 			**NOTE** : Specify the container name where the export of the resources will be done.
-If the container is not present in storage account export command will create it.
+If the container is not present in the storage account, the export command will create it.

 		- If you export per resource, you will need to manually run the above command once per resource type.
 Execute the export jobs in parallel to minimize wait times, and note down the job IDs to check the execution status for each export job.